 Our mission is to refocus American manufacturing by locally sourcing pure, natural ingredients that support sustainable farming practices in order to produce the highest quality handcrafted, artisanal products possible.
-Handpoured in small batches in Brooklyn, NY, USA.
+We hand-pour all of our products in New York, USA.

 We are as energy efficient as possible, sourcing ingredients from as nearby as will allow.
 If something isn't available in our backyard, we will look to the next closest locale.
 In certain instances we will search afar for high quality ingredients when none are available locally or regionally.
-For example, we source beeswax from beekeepers in NYC, turpentine from American family farms and carnauba wax from organic Brazilian farmers (carnauba wax, like coffee, is only cultivated in equatorial parts of the world; read below to find out more about this intriguing plant!).
+For example, we source beeswax from beekeepers in the Hudson Valley, NY, orange oil from American family groves and carnauba wax from organic Brazilian farmers (carnauba wax, like coffee, is only cultivated in equatorial parts of the world; read below to find out more about this intriguing plant!).

 We use minimal, high-recyclable-content packaging.

 We have essentially zero waste.
-Since we do not use synthetic chemicals, any "waste" is diverted to our garden or compost system, if not recycled.
+Since we do not use any harsh chemicals, any "waste" is diverted to our garden or compost system, if not recycled.

-We do not like synthetic chemicals and are very happy to use the following all natural ingredients in our products.
+We do not like synthetic chemicals, parabens, phthalates, or petroleum derivatives and are very happy to use the following all natural ingredients in our products.

 Beeswax: Much the same way turpentine has become a byproduct of the timber industry, beeswax has become a byproduct of honey.
 As such, the bees are not always treated the same from apiary to apiary.
 We take pride in the fact that we source organic beeswax, ethically gathered from bees raised here in the USA.